xket/tinyweb/README.md

-# tinyweb version01
+# tinyweb v1
-a tiny web server of multithreading.
+A tiny multithread web server .
 This is a Multithreading Tiny Web Server which derived from UNP and CS:APP,only supports GET method.In this programming pattern, threads is pre-generated.